Justyna16/Project_Selenium/README.md

 #### Testing https://www.aptekaolmed.pl with Selenium WebDriver
-These are simple test cases of new user registration and shopping cart
+These are simple test cases of new user registration and shopping cart.